Chromodyne/c-prog-modern-approach/ch9/Exercises/readme.md

 This exercise is asking for the cumulative day of the year.
 A switch statement makes this easy.
 Don't forget the special case for February which has either 28 or 29 days depending on whether or not it is a leap year.
 The algorithm for determining leap years can be found [here](https://en.wikipedia.org/wiki/Leap_year#/media/File:Leap_Year_Algorithm.png).

-Also, notice we are modifying and returning the parameter variable `day`.
+Also, notice we are modifying and returning the parameter variable `day` in the function.
 Since C **passes arguments by value** instead of by reference we can safely do this without worrying about permanently modifying the variable outside of the function call.

 ---